Goals, Objectives, Planned Activities and Roadmap

 Goals

-1. Build a "Baruch Plan for AI", a global federal intergovernmental organization ("IGO") for AI that is powerful, effective, democratic, and timely enough to prevail over the key immense risks of AI - as it was envisioned for nuclear technology by the 1946 Baruch Plan - using whatever treaty-making process will succeed.
+1. Build a "Baruch Plan for AI," a global federal intergovernmental organization ("IGO") for AI that is powerful, effective, democratic, and timely enough to prevail over the key immense risks of AI - inspired by the scope of that which was envisioned for nuclear technology by the 1946 Baruch Plan - using whatever treaty-making process will succeed.

 2. Agree upon and jump-start a suitable treaty-making process to build such a global IGO for AI that can be expected to be effective, timely, and inclusive enough to achieve its goals.
 It must be much earlier, broader, more inclusive, and high-bandwidth than the one pursued by the Baruch Plan back in 1946 - across military, scientific, and diplomatic domains, and using all diplomatic tracks - inspired by the intergovernmental constituent assembly model.